-ISTEA stipulates that metropolitan plans, TIPS. and STIPs include only those projects for which funding can be reasonably expected to be available.
-The intent of "financially constrained" plans and programs is to focus investment on operating and maintaining the existing transportation system and to prevent TIPS from becoming unrealistic "wish lists" of projects.
-Furthermore, in nonattainment areas, fiscally constrained plans and TIPs ensure that sufficient funds are available for the implementation of required transportation control measures (TCMs; see appendix I) and that the sum of transportation improvements identified in plans and contained in TIPs for the reduction of transportation related pollutants.
+ISTEA stipulates that metropolitan plans, TIPs, and STIPs include only those projects for which funding can be reasonably expected to be available.
+The intent of "financially constrained" plans and programs is to focus investment on operating and maintaining the existing transportation system and to prevent TIPs from becoming unrealistic "wish lists" of projects.
+Furthermore, in nonattainment areas, fiscally constrained plans and TIPs ensure that sufficient funds are available for the implementation of required transportation control measures (TCMs; see appendix I) and that the sum of transportation improvements identified in plans and contained in TIPs demonstrates conformity with State Implementation Plans for the reduction of transportation related pollutants.